With a little help from your friends: semi-cooperative games via Joker moves: Experiments

+\paragraph{Results.} \autoref{fig:exp-perc} shows the experimental results for computation (1).
+In this graph, a point represents one goal state of a case study.
+The x-coordinate is the computed percentage (1) of the Joker test cases, and the y-coordiante is the computed percentage (1) of the random test cases.
+This way we compare the percentage of Joker test cases that reach the goal state with the percentage of random test cases that reaches the goal state.
+Hence, if a point is positioned below the diagonal, the Joker test cases reached the goal state more often than the random test cases.
+We see that this is the case for all points.
+Also, a majority of points is close to 0\% for the random test cases, while Joker test cases are (much) more successful for most goals.

+\autoref{fig:exp-bar} shows the experimental results for computation (2).
+To construct the graph, we computed for each goal, and separately for the sets of Joker test cases and random test cases, the average number of actions for reaching the goal.
+Hence, for each goal we obtain two average numbers: a number $r$ for the random test cases, and a number $j$ for the Joker test cases.
+For each goal, we then obtain the ratio $r/j$.
+If a test case did not reach a goal, the test case is not used to compute the average, so e.g. if $x$ out of the 10.000 test cases reached the goal, the average number of moves is computed from the number of moves of the $x$ test cases.

-\myparagraph{Results.} \figureref{fig:exp} shows the experimental results.
-In the left graph, a point represents one goal state of a case study, and compares the averages of the Joker test case, and random test case.
-For the right graph, for each goal, the number of actions needed for reaching the goal for Random testing has been divided by the number of actions for the Joker test case.
-Results for all goals of one case study are shown with one bar.
-We omitted results for 5 goal states of the Vending Machine case study, as these states were not reached in any of the 10.000 runs of random testing, while there were $> 3500$ successful Joker runs for each of those goals.
-Clearly, the graphs show that Joker test cases outperform random testing.
-The experimental results can be reproduced with the artefact of this paper \cite{artefact}.
+One bar in \autoref{fig:exp-bar} represents one case study, with all its goals.
+The black line depicts the variation between the ratios for the goals.
+Hence, we see that for all case studies but the Vending Machine, the ratios are close to each other.
+A possible reason for the high variation of ratios for the Vending Machine case study, is that we can see in \autoref{fig:exp-perc} that there are especially few random test cases that reach the goals of the Vending Machine case study, such that the average is computed over the number of moves of those few test cases.
+Moreover, we omitted results for 5 goal states of the Vending Machine case study, as these states were not reached in any of the 10.000 runs of random testing, while there were $> 3500$ successful Joker runs for each of those goals.
+In general, for all the case studies, we see that the ratio is above 1, meaning that the Joker test cases use less moves than the random test cases.

+The overall conclusion from the graphs of \autoref{fig:exp-perc} and \autoref{fig:exp-bar} is that the Joker test cases clearly outperform the random test cases, both in reaching goal states, and the number of moves needed to reach a goal state.
+Our experimental results can be reproduced with the artefact \cite{artefact}.